margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for family therapy
 * Grateful for Langston Hughes' poetry
 * Grateful for the renewal for the next generation
+* Grateful people outside and the conversation about coffee
+* Grateful for the people working in 7-11
+* Grateful for the electric lines outside of apartments
+* Grateful for technology design

 <br>